Jermaine Jones: Ontario Fury

-Jones returned to professional football on March 12, 2019, signing for the Ontario Fury of the Major Arena Soccer League.
+Jones returned to professional soccer on March 12, 2019, signing for the Ontario Fury of the Major Arena Soccer League.
 Jones joined the Fury just weeks after Landon Donovan signed with the San Diego Sockers.
 On February 20, 2020, Jones announced his retirement from playing professionally.

 Coaching career

 He served as head coach of the Real So Cal U19 academy team in 2018.

+Jones was named head coach of USL League One side Central Valley Fuego on November 6, 2023.

+In October 2024, Jones was suspended by the USL for the remainder of the 2024 season after an independent investigation revealed Jones had harassed and threatened his players on multiple occasions.

 International career

 Jones broke through into the Eintracht Frankfurt squad, became a German Under-21 international and briefly became a fan favorite in Frankfurt.

 Though Jones played four matches with Germany's Under 21 team, he was often left out of the senior team, save a few friendlies with mostly reserves.
-In June 2009, Jones declared to the media that he would be available to play for the United States after it was clear to him that the German national team manager, Joachim Löw, did not have any plans for him in the current German set-up.
+In June 2009, Jones declared to the media that he would be available to play for the United States after it was clear to him that the Germany national team manager, Joachim Löw, did not have any plans for him in the current German set-up.
 Jones was eligible based on a new FIFA ruling allowing players to switch their national teams if the player had not yet played in an official FIFA match with the senior team despite having played at the youth level.
 Jones was eligible for the United States due to his dual German and American nationality.

 On October 20, 2009, Jones was cleared by FIFA to join the United States national team.
 He first met with Bob Bradley and the national team during a March 2010 training camp and reportedly fit in "really well" according to Tim Howard.
 In the end, Jones did not recover from injury in time for the World Cup.
 On August 4, 2010, Jones was called into the United States squad for an August 10 friendly against Brazil.
 The next day, however, he withdrew from the squad due to fitness concerns related to his injury from the previous season.
 Jones was included on the roster for the U.S. national team's friendlies against Poland and Colombia in October.
 He made his debut for the United States against Poland and assisted Jozy Altidore on the game's opening goal in the 13th minute.